JunnanShan/AlexNet-FPGA-implementation/README.md

 # Intro to AlexNet

-This work includes the basic layers of AlexNet:
+There are the basic layers of AlexNet in the following:

  1. Conv1 + Relu
   Input dimention: 3 * 227 * 227